This CA Co-Founded and bootstrapped Logibricks a B2B Enterprise Suite Company to Help SMEs

 However, the idea of starting a tech company to help create ERPs and other integrated / plugin products for SMBs had not faded.

-As luck would have wanted it one day we met Karan Kabra who was a consultant for a common client.
+As luck would have wanted it one day we met Karan Kabra, a consultant for a common client.

-During our Internal Audits with a client, there was a critical Audit observation and was to be presented to the Audit Committee.
+During our Internal Audits with a client, a critical Audit observation was to be presented to the Audit Committee.
 The chances of rectifying the same were very minimal as it involved a lot of calculations if done manually.
-However, we realised that the same was completed by the client through one of their consultants (Karan) who managed to create a complex excel tool in less than 2 days and ensured that the issues were completely rectified well before the Audit Committee.
+However, we realized that the same was completed by the client through one of their consultants (Karan) who managed to create a complex excel tool in less than 2 days and ensured that the issues were completely rectified well before the Audit Committee.

 In fact, Karan had already created an ERP for his own family business and it was a wonderful application but lacked accounting and he wanted accounting professionals as co-Founders in his venture.

 We (Co-founders) joined hands only because our skill sets complemented each other and we believed we could deliver a better product to the clients than the ones already available.

 Logibricks is a B2B Enterprise Suite Company.
 Our products come with the vision of making businesses future-ready.

 It provides SMBs web-based, integrated, cost-effective, scalable products to help SMBs:

 - Manage all the business operations including accounting in a single application